viswa2/DevOps/aws-fundamentals/README.md

 ## AWS  Web Application Firewall (WAF) ##

 `AWS WAF is a web application firewall that lets you monitor network requests that come into your web applications`.
 AWS WAF works together with `Amazon CloudFront and an Application Load Balancer`.
 Recall the network access control lists that you learned about in an earlier module. `AWS WAF works in a similar way to block or allow traffic`.
 However, it does this by using a web access control list (ACL) to protect your AWS resources.
+It will protect `HTTP and HTTPS requests are part of the Application layer, which is layer 7`.

 Here’s an example of how you can use AWS WAF to allow and block specific requests.